 The Challenge of Designing a Book Cover

 It’s hard to underestimate the importance of a well-designed book cover, as we’ve covered in several of our book marketing articles.
 Unfortunately, cover design is an aspect of self-publishing a book that many authors struggle with.
-Some people deal with this problem by hiring a graphic designer to make their cover for them.
+Some people deal with this problem by hiring a graphic designer to make their covers for them.
 This is a simple and often very effective solution; if you communicate clearly with your designer, chances are you’ll end up with a beautifully designed cover that represents your book perfectly.

 However, hiring a professional to design your cover isn’t an option for many authors, who often have to write and publish their books on a shoestring budget.
 As such, self-publishing authors usually design their own book covers.
 Nevertheless, even if you’ve taken the time to learn how to use a graphic design program, it’s not always easy to visualize the idea you have in your head.
 If you happen to be one of those authors that have trouble creating professional-looking and aesthetically pleasing book covers, don’t worry.
 You’re definitely not alone.

 So what does one do if one wants to design one’s own book cover, but can’t quite nail that professional look?
 In our experience, something that can really help elevate the quality of a book cover design is adopting the mindset of a graphic designer.
 Simply adopting a few rules of thumb can improve your cover design abilities drastically – which can boost your sales figures noticeably.
 On that note, we recently had the pleasure of discussing book cover design with Mila, the talented graphic designer behind Mila Book Covers.
 As the name suggests, Mila is specialized in designing professional book covers for authors, and as those of you who clicked her website link can see, her covers are absolutely gorgeous.